 Amy T Harding

-Dr Amy Harding is a researcher in the Menzies Health Institute Queensland.
+Dr Amy Harding is a Research Fellow at Griffith University in the School of Allied Health, Sport and Social Work.
 She graduated from Griffith University with a Bachelor of Exercise Science with First Class Honours and PhD.
 Her research interests are focused on bone-targeted exercise programs to preserve bone mass in individuals with osteopenia/osteoporosis and strategies to reduce the risk of falls and fracture in older adults.
 Her PhD research examined the effectiveness and safety of high-intensity progressive resistance and impact training in comparison to a machine-based isometric axial compression exercise program to improve muscle function and strength, and enhance structural indices of bone strength, to thereby reduce falls and fracture susceptibility in middle-aged and older men with low bone mass; the Lifting Intervention For Training Muscle and Osteoporosis Rehabilitation for Men trial.
-The trial addressed a notable gap in the literature with respect to exercise prescription for middle-aged and older men with low bone mass, who are increased risk of fragility fracture.
+She currently coordinates the STOP FRACTURE! implementation-effectiveness study.

 Abstracts this author is presenting: